Alex4386-vault/airforce-internet-mail/README.en.md

 ## WHY GitHub?
 South Korean Airforce Internet Mail System SUUUUUUUUUCKS.
-You don't want to use Internet Explorer.
-Don't you.
+You don't want to use Internet Explorer, do you.
 (If you didn't know, IE is a **contemporary browser** for **browsing government services** _(also, obsolete ones usually means no support for ActiveX. those includes "Netscape Navigator" and "Mosaic")_)

 ## Sponsors
 This project is using free instance of node.js server on [Stella IT Inc. (Korean Only for now)](https://stella-it.com)